AABearBots/First-Closed-Doors-Competition/README.md

 <hr>

-# Trading Bots
+# Trading Algobots

 You are almost done with your set up.
 Let's briefely discuss t-gobots before actually cloning one to use as a template.

 ## Overview

-At this early stage, the AAPlatform and the trading bot templates solve several of the main issues around algorithmic trading:
+At this early stage, the AAPlatform and the trading algobot templates solve several of the main issues around algorithmic trading:

 * Infrastructure to run bots in the cloud;
 * Crucial historical and live trades data;